 It was a bizarre feeling once we walked through the security doors when we saw hundreds of people huddled together at the arrival lounge, some wearing their djellaba’s and holding name cards with squiggly names.
 Lucky for us, the hostel we booked for that night made a name card in English so we knew where to go.
 I have to admit, after spending 6 weeks in Portugal and Spain to then arrive in Morocco is like arriving in a whole different world.

 Hostel Waka Waka

-After about a 20 minute taxi to the city centre, myself and Azza were shooed out of the taxi and greeted by another man who walked us down a side street to the hostel.
-It did admittedly feel like we were being set up, only because we were walking down narrow alleyways with a guy who spoke no english.
+After about a 20-minute taxi to the city centre, myself and Azza was shooed out of the taxi and greeted by another man who walked us down a side street to the hostel.
+It did admittedly feel like we were being set up, only because we were walking down narrow alleyways with a guy who spoke no English.
 So in reality, we were 2 tourists with all our possessions following a man we’d never met to a place we didn’t even know if we were close to.
-But then again I always over think situations.
+But then again I always overthink situations.

 Finally about 2 hours after we arrived, we checked in, had a shower and set off around Marrakesh on foot to explore around and look for food.

 Marrakesh was definitely unlike any other place I have visited.
 In my mind, I was expecting sandy streets, quite high poverty and for it to be quite dirty but what I found was the opposite.
 Clean streets, an abundance of horses and carts and amazing architecture.
 I was blown away!

 It was slowly getting dark so we thought we’d walk to the Medina (old walled city) and look for a place to eat, that’s when all the fun started.
 The sounds of drums got louder and louder as we weaved our way in and out through thousands of people, trying to see what was going on when a hand full small ladies about 4 feet tall ran up to us trying to sell us this and that.
 We managed to get away without buying loads of unwanted things and carried on our way through the Medina’s Chaos.